Structure and finance

 FAO promotes good practice in addressing governance challenges across its Strategic Objectives by strengthening its contribution to global governance, identifying mission-critical governance issues at national, regional and multilateral levels, strengthening staff capacity to support improved governance and monitoring and evaluating its interventions assessing its experiences for lessons learnt with a view to build our governance-suport capacities.

 FAO is composed of six departments: Agriculture and Consumer Protection; Economic and Social Development; Fisheries and Aquaculture; Forestry; Corporate Services, Human Resources and Finance; and Technical Cooperation.

-FAO’s decentralized network includes five regional offices, 10 subregional offices, two multidisciplinary teams, 74 fully fledged country offices (excluding those hosted in regional and subregional offices), eight offices with technical officers/FAO Representatives, and 38 countries covered through multiple accreditation.
-In addition, the Organization maintains five liaison offices and four information offices in developed countries.
+FAO’s decentralized network includes five regional offices, nine subregional offices, 80 fully fledged country offices (excluding those hosted in regional and subregional offices), three offices with technical officers/FAO Representatives, and 38 countries covered through multiple accreditation.
+In addition, the Organization has five liaison offices – and is in the process of opening a sixth – as well as two information offices in developed countries.